wds4/tapestry-protocol/guides/grapevine.md

 For example:

-In pgWiki, the Grapevine enables you and your community to identify the most trustworthy curators of content, facts, and information.
+_The Pretty Good Wiki uses the Grapevine to enable you and your community to identify the most trustworthy domain-specific curators for your encyclopedia of content, facts, and information._

+## Step 2: Define User Actions

+Example:

+## Step 3: Define the Data Model

+## Step 4: Define How data is Processed

+## Step 5: Plan the Dev Roadmap

+In this step, we decide what features will be rolled out and in what order.
+For pgWiki, the roadmap could be the following:

+### Step 1: Initial rollout

+Nostr users already maintain a follows list and a mute list which can be used for a rudimentary web of trust.

+As of the time of this writing, Pablo's [Wikifreedia](https://wikifreedia.xyz)

+### Step 2: Explcit attestations